flebee/components/README.md

 > [!IMPORTANT]
 > Flebee UI is currently under construction and in beta.
 Some features may not be fully functional yet.

-### Flebee Formly
+### Flebee Forms

-An integration with [Formly](https://formly.dev/) providing dynamic forms with Angular.
+Flebee Forms is an integration with [Formly](https://formly.dev/) that expands it with signals and a declarative approach to form creation.
+It allows for complex forms with strong type inference, making form development in Angular more intuitive and efficient.

-> [!NOTE]
+> [!IMPORTANT]
-> Flebee Formly will be under construction soon.
-Stay tuned for more details and future updates.
+> Flebee Forms is currently under construction and in beta.
+Some features may not be fully functional yet.

 ## Contributing